 Marijuana On The Rise

 A drug that is becoming extremely familiar in both social circles and private use is marijuana.
 It is estimated that by 2020, the legal purchase of weed will generate $22 billion in sales within the United States alone.
 This statistic is staggering, especially considering that only 1 million people actually utilize marijuana for medical purposes; the remaining 21 million enjoy pot for its recreational appeal.
-Although some may argue for marijuana’s potential benefits, it is still categorized as a Schedule I drug, alongside other highly addictive drugs with potential for abuse: heroin, for example.
+Although some may argue for marijuana’s potential benefits, it is still categorized as a Schedule I drug, alongside other highly addictive drugs with potential for use: heroin, for example.

 The chemical found in marijuana that causes the most controversy is tetrahydrocannabinol (THC).
 THC affects a specific network of receptors in the human brain that prompt serious side effects, such as lapses in judgment and memory loss.
 The chemicals in marijuana that alter one’s mind can certainly cause a person who has been drinking to get behind the wheel while intoxicated.
 Without pot, a person often makes better decisions than when not thinking clearly due to the effects of THC.
 Marijuana is the most common drug used in combination with drinking, so concerns regarding its effects should not be pushed aside.